PostHog/posthog.com/contents/docs/product-os/index.md

 Product OS comprises things like:

-- Our infrastructure, which is built upon [ClickHouse](/handbook/engineering/clickhouse), an ultra-fast open-source database system built specifically for real-time data analysis.

-- Our easy to implement `posthog-js` client library, which [autocaptures](/docs/product-analytics/autocapture) frontend events, so you don't have to waste time manually instrumenting every button and simple interaction.
+- Our easy to implement [client and server SDKs](/docs/getting-started/install?tab=sdks) like `posthog-js` client library, which [autocaptures](/docs/product-analytics/autocapture) frontend events, so you don't have to waste time manually instrumenting every button and simple interaction.

 - Our [APIs](/docs/api), which enable you to capture, evaluate, create, update, and delete nearly all of your information in PostHog, and [pull information into your app](/tutorials/customer-facing-analytics).